ibm-cloud-docs/fortigate-10g/connect-details.md

 # Available data centers
 {: #available-data-centers}

-Each IBM Cloud data center is connected to the IBM global private network — making data transfers faster and more efficient everywhere.
+Each {{site.data.keyword.cloud}} data center is connected to the IBM global private network — making data transfers faster and more efficient everywhere.
 The available FSA data centers and their locations are listed here.
 {: shortdesc}

 | Data Center | Location |